Tridax procumbens: Use in traditional medicine

 Traditionally, Tridax procumbens has been in use in India for wound healing and as an anticoagulant, antifungal, and insect repellent.
 Animal studies have found that Tridax procumbens Linn. has anti-inflammatory and analgesic effects.
 It is also used as a treatment for boils, blisters, and cuts by local healers in parts of India.
+It's leaves extract are useful for stopping the bleeding after leech bites.

+Younger leaves of Tridax procumbens can be easily crushed by hand to yield a deep green juice, which is directly dripped onto wounds to arrest bleeding.
+Anectodal evidence also suggests the juice is effective in curing nail fungus.

 Chemical constituents

 The flavonoid procumbenetin has been isolated from the aerial parts of Tridax procumbens.
 Other chemical compounds isolated from the plant include alkyl esters, sterols, pentacyclic triterpenes, fatty acids, and polysaccharides.
 Several main active chemical compounds were found to be present.
 But toxicological knowledge is scarce and more research described to be needed on this plant.